NFL Team Grades for Week 3

 Result: Lost 20-16

-The Indianapolis Colts got Andrew Luck back in Week 1 after missing him for all of 2017.
-The Philadelphia Eagles got Carson Wentz back Sunday after losing him just before the end of the 2017 regular season.
+The Indianapolis Colts got back Andrew Luck in Week 1 after missing him for all of last year.
+The Philadelphia Eagles got back Carson Wentz on Sunday after losing him just before the end of the 2017 regular season.
 Wentz got the better end of the duel, and the Eagles edged out the Colts as a result.

 Give Indianapolis credit, though.
 It hung tough with the defending Super Bowl champs.
-The new-look defense bent often but kept Indianapolis in the game.
-In fact, the Colts held a three-point lead in the third quarter and then again in the fourth.
+The new-look defense bent often but kept the Colts in the game.
+In fact, Indy held a three-point lead in the third quarter and then again in the fourth.

-There were two big issues for Indianapolis.
-One was a run defense that was battered to the tune of 152 yards and 4.3 yards per carry—even though Eagles backs Jay Ajayi and Darren Sproles were injured and didn't dress.
+There were two big issues.
+One was an Indianapolis run defense that was battered to the tune of 152 yards and 4.3 yards per carry—even though Eagles backs Jay Ajayi and Darren Sproles were injured and didn't dress.
 The second problem was that Luck and the passing offense couldn't find cracks in Philadelphia's defense with any consistency.

 Luck attempted 40 passes but finished with a mere 164 yards and a touchdown.

-Indianapolis isn't a playoff team, but it showed against Philadelphia that it might not be all that far away.
+Indianapolis isn't a playoff team, but it showed against Philadelphia that it might not be that far away.

 Week 3 Grade: C